 Next up in our examples for Instagram poll ideas, is The Protein Works, an award-winning fitness supplement brand founded in 2012.
 Its target audience is fitness enthusiasts looking to add an extra kick to their nutritional game.
 In this example, The Protein Works used polls a little differently:

 This is the first post in a Story where it created a quiz aimed at its “tribe” that tested viewers’ knowledge about the protein content in its products.
 At the end of the quiz, The Protein Works promoted a special sale.

 This is also a prime example of the kind of brand behavior investigated in a 2020 study looking at how consumer brand engagement in virtual communities builds brand loyalty.

 However, you could make the special sale promotion work even harder for you.
-Instead of adding a link to your sales page, you can encourage viewers to DM you for a discount code.
+Instead of adding a link to your sales page, you can encourage viewers and Instagram followers to DM you for a discount code.
 Then a chatbot running Keyword Triggers, a tool from Instagram Automation by ManyChat, will automatically respond and enter the viewer into a chatbot flow which can act as your Instagram sales funnel.

 Check for product-customer fit